 Quick aside – it’s also noteworthy from a privacy standpoint that Avast does not accept any form of anonymous payments.
 Only major credit cards.

 It’s safe to say that, if you want the simple VPN app for your computer or mobile devices, Avast SecureLine VPN can give that to you.
 It provides a safe way to browse the internet without the bells and whistles of other VPN providers.
-Unfortunately, that also means you’ll have no control over your protection, other than choosing a server location.
+They are pretty good about maintaining an open proxy for NetFlix and other entertainment options.

-If that’s your thing, you can sign up for Avast SecureLine VPN here.
+If that sounds good, you can sign up for Avast SecureLine VPN here.

-The service is a good choice for the newest VPN users, but for someone with VPN experience who wants to keep personal and business data and internet usage safe, Avast SecureLine VPN simply won’t compare to other all-around premium providers – like ExpressVPN (review).
+The service is a good choice for the newest VPN users, but for someone with VPN experience who wants to keep personal and business data and internet usage safe, Avast SecureLine VPN simply won’t compare to other all-around premium providers – like ExpressVPN (review) or other solid premium VPNs.